- Youth Outreach Materials

 A: The MN Hotel Training Package is now offered in Spanish, Hmong and Somali in addition to English starting late fall 2023/early 2024.
-If you have an immediate need for materials in other languages, please contact Caroline Palmer (firstname.lastname@example.org) or Beatriz Menanteau (email@example.com).
+If you have a need for materials in other languages, please contact Caroline Palmer (email@example.com) or Beatriz Menanteau (firstname.lastname@example.org).

 Q: Do I have to give this training every year?

 A: Yes.
 It is an annual requirement tied to licensure.
 Updates made to the package will be provided by November 1 of each year.

 Q: Can we replace the MDH training with our own training materials?

 A: No, it can't be replaced.
 In limited situations, a part may be replaced, but only with prior review and approval by MDH.
 MDH will provide an approval letter.
 However, the Minnesota-specific aspects of the MDH training must be delivered to employees.

 Q: If a hotel, motel or short-term rental owner, operator or manager does not have contact with guests, are they required to take the training?

 A: Yes, they are still required to take the training.
 The exemptions in the laws for employees who do not have contact with guests do not apply to owners, operators and managers.

 Q: Does the law exempt seasonal employees?

 A: The law does not explicitly exempt seasonal employees, so if the licensed facility is covered the employees must receive the training.
-If seasonal employees are currently employed and working, they should be trained by the 2018 deadline of November 28.
-If they are seasonal employees who are not currently working, they should be trained within 90 days of when they start working again.
+Seasonal employees should be trained within 90 days of when they start working.

 Q: If an employee is temporary and only employed for two months, do they still need to complete the training, since their employment is less than 90 days?